CommonEconomist/CommonEconomist.github.io/README.md

 ### Replications
 These are a number of studies that I have replicated as I found them interesting, or they were relevant to my own research projects (a sort of drive-by falsification).
-More information on each study and the replication effort can be found at the respective page, following the link.
+More information on each study and the replication effort can be found at the respective page.

 * ["Mortality in Iraq Associated with the 2003–2011 War and Occupation"](https://github.com/CommonEconomist/Replications/tree/master/2013_Hagopian_et_al)
 * ["Warming increases the risk of civil war in Africa"](https://github.com/CommonEconomist/Replications/tree/master/2009_Burke_et_al)